Pia Cayetano: Personal life

 Cayetano (center) with media personality Tessa Prieto-Valdes (right) at the Ironman 70.3 finish line in 2012.

-Cayetano is an advocate of sports as part of a holistic youth development program, prevention of diseases, and the need for a healthy and fit lifestyle.
+Pia Cayetano is an advocate of sports as part of a holistic youth development program, prevention of diseases, and the need for a healthy and fit lifestyle.
 She is the founder of Gabriel Symphony Foundation which was established following the death of her son Gabriel, who was diagnosed with multiple congenital anomalies.
 The foundation helps children with disabilities and life-threatening ailments.

-She has three siblings: Alan Peter, an incumbent Senator who formerly served as the Secretary of Foreign Affairs and Speaker of the House of Representatives; Rene Carl, a former councilor of Muntinlupa and the owner of the collectible figurine store "Maxicollector"; and Lino Edgardo, a television and movie director, former Barangay Chairman of Barangay Fort Bonifacio in Taguig, former congressional representative of the second district of Taguig, and former Mayor of Taguig.
+She has three siblings: Alan Peter, an incumbent Senator who formerly served as the Secretary of Foreign Affairs, Speaker of the House of Representatives, and President of the Senate of the Philippines; Rene Carl, a former councilor of Muntinlupa and the owner of the collectible figurine store "Maxicollector"; and Lino Edgardo, a television and movie director, former Barangay Chairman of Barangay Fort Bonifacio in Taguig, former congressional representative of the second district of Taguig, and former Mayor of Taguig.
 Cayetano is a mother to two daughters, Maxine and Nadine, and a son Gabriel, who died from complications of a rare chromosomal disorder in 2001.
 She is also a foster parent to Rene Lucas.

 She is also the founder of the Compañero Rene Cayetano Foundation in memory of her father, which helps the underprivileged in the areas of health, education, and environment, as well as Pinay In Action (PIA), which promotes health, fitness, and women empowerment.